12 Days of Winter Whiskers - Santa Barbara News-Press

 Participating organizations hope to engage the community to help shelter animals find their forever home by offering 12 days of discounted adoptions.

-A new animal will be showcased each day on social media starting Saturday through Dec.
+A new animal is being showcased each day on social media starting Saturday through Dec.
 24.

 Adoptable animals can also be viewed online, and the public is encouraged to shop from home for the perfect gift for themselves or their families.